DesignRant/designrant-app/README.md

 ---
 ```

-All fields are required.
+All lines must be filled in and not left empty.
 Please ensure that the author name matches the author id in `author.yaml`.
 Your post may contain a maximum of 3 tags.

 #### Ready to raise the PR?